Arthritis: Causes, Symptoms, & Types

 2. Inflammatory Arthritis

 The immune system is key in protecting your body.
 When your immune system loses its balance, it can attack the joints with uncontrolled inflammation, which can cause joint erosion.
 Rheumatoid arthritis and psoriatic arthritis are forms of inflammatory arthritis.
-This condition is the result of your genetics and environmental factors, such as smoking.
-You can slow the disease down by catching it early and treating it with medication.
+This condition is the result of genetics and environmental factors, such as smoking.
+You can slow the disease by catching it early and treating it with medication.

 3. Infectious Arthritis